-To prevent luggage or packages from sliding forward during braking, do not stack anything in the luggage compartment higher than the seatbacks.
-Keep luggage or package low, as close to the floor as possible.

-- Never allow anyone to ride in the luggage compartment.
+- ► To prevent luggage or packages from sliding forward during braking, do not stack anything in the luggage compartment higher than the seatbacks.
+Keep luggage or packages low, as close to the floor as possible. - Never allow anyone to ride in the luggage compartment.
 It is not designed for passengers.
 They should ride in their seats with their seat belts properly fastened.
-Otherwise, they are much more likely to suffer serious bodily injury, in the event of sudden braking or a collision. - Do not place anything on the luggage cover.
-Such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident. - Do not drive with objects left on top of the instrument panel.
+Otherwise, they are much more likely suffer serious bodily injury, in the event of sudden braking or a collision.

+- Do not place anything on the flattened seat, or it may slide forward during braking. - ► Do not place anything on the luggage cover.
+Such items may be thrown about and possibly injure people in the vehicle during sudden braking or an accident.
+Secure all items in a safe place. - ► Do not drive with objects left on top of the instrument panel.
 They may interfere with the driver's field of view.
 Or they may move during sharp vehicle acceleration or turning, and impair the driver's control of the vehicle.
 In an accident they may injure the vehicle occupants.

-Do not load the vehicle beyond the vehicle capacity weight specified in Section 8.
+Do not load the vehicle beyond the vehicle capacity weight specified on page 254 in Section 8.